jorissimaitis/jorissimaitis.github.io/_pages/services.md

     <div class="lca-box">
       <h3>Environmental Impact Methods</h3>
-      <p>Various impacct methods from carbon footprinting (following the latest IPCC methodologies) and to other impacts such as resource consumption, air pollution, toxicity, and land use.</p>
+      <p>Various impact methods from carbon footprinting (following the latest IPCC methodologies) to other impacts such as resource consumption, air pollution, toxicity, and land use.</p>
     </div>

     <div class="lca-box">